 Bullying is a serious problem.
 It can happen anywhere: face-to-face, on the Web or by text messages.
 It is happening everywhere in America and right here in our own community.
-Operation Care offers an Anti-Bullying class for elementary and middle school aged children interested in learning about how to deal with bullying.
+Operation Care offers an Anti-Bullying class for elementary, middle school, and high school aged children interested in learning about how to deal with bullying.

 Although definitions of bullying vary, most agree that bullying involves:

 - Imbalance of Power: people who bully use their power to control or harm and the people being bullied may have a hard time defending themselves

 - Intent to Cause Harm: actions done by accident are not bullying; the person bullying has a goal to cause harm

 - Repetition: incidents of bullying happen to the same the person over and over by the same person or group